gazebosim/gz-sim/tutorials/battery.md

 ## Known Issues

-* Currently, battery charge is modeled by voltage.
-The battery drains completely when voltage falls below 0.
-In the future, the charge should be modeled by capacity calculated from voltage.

 * The rate of consumption should be affected by torque.
 For example, going uphill should consume more power than going downhill.